-The Company incurred \$0.7 million in debt issuance costs in connection with the Credit Agreement, which are being amortized over the three-year life of the facility in Interest and Financing expenses.
-The annual commitment and administrative fee on the unused portion of the facility is 0.30%, for a maximum of \$225,000, and an annual agency fee of \$25,000.
-Advances can be repaid at any time without prepayment penalties or additional fees.
-The Company borrowed and subsequently repaid \$10.0 million and \$27.0 million under the credit facility during the years ended December 31, 2022 and 2021.
-As of December 31, 2022 and 2021, the Company had no outstanding borrowings on the credit facility.
+EHI incurred \$0.7 million in debt issuance costs in connection with the Credit Agreement, which were being amortized over the three-year life of the facility in Interest and Financing expenses.
+The annual commitment and administrative fee on the unused portion of the facility was 0.30%, for a maximum of \$225,000, and an annual agency fee of \$25,000.
+Advances could be repaid at any time without prepayment penalties or additional fees.